Basement hideouts, industrial marvels and subterranean studios. You’ll find art in the most surprising of places in Leeds…

 The city’s big galleries draw significant crowds (and rightly so), but there’s much to merit a tour of the lesser-known art spaces of Leeds.
 You may be surprised by just how many intimate galleries and artists’ studios are tucked away in the city, just waiting to be discovered.
 From the quirky and quaint to the downright eccentric, get ready for an art lovers’ tour of Leeds like you’ve never seen before.

 You may not put art galleries and roast dinners side by side, but that’s all about to change.
 The Brunswick offers three levels of food, booze and, nestled up on the top floor, art.
-This versatile art gallery offers a space for local artists to find new audiences, as well as a temporary home for more established names visiting Leeds.
+It’s a multi-purpose events space, but it’s often used as a gallery that offers local artists a place to find new audiences, as well as a temporary home for more established names visiting Leeds.
 Take a browse of the ever-changing art displays after enjoying a craft beer and one of the best roast dinners to be found in the whole of Leeds.

 The Brunswick, 82 North Street, Leeds, West Yorkshire, LS2 7PN.